paintparty/bbtl/README.md

 ## Differences from bb's `<Tab>` completion

-Shortly after I finished the initial prototype of this project, Babashka itself announced native support for `<Tab>` completion of tasks in a project's `bb.edn`.
-Current differences:
+Shortly after the initial prototype of `bbtl` was complete, Babashka itself announced native support for `<Tab>` completion of tasks in a project's `bb.edn`.
+Current differences as compared to bbtl:
 - `bb` requires setting up a babashka completions snippet after `compinit` in your `.zshrc` or similar.
 - `bb` uses `<Tab>` key for navigation (`bbtl` uses up/down or j/k).
 - `bb` lists all tasks, then other files and folders below that. `bbtl` only lists the tasks.